Canary Breeding Guide

 Track Your Canary Breeding with BirdTracks

-Three Categories of Canary Breeding
+Canary Color Breeding

 Color canary breeding focuses on producing birds with specific plumage colors and feather types.
 The basic ground colors are yellow (lipochrome) and melanin-based (green, brown, agate, isabel).
 Red factor canaries are among the most popular, bred for their vibrant red-orange coloring achieved through genetics and color feeding with carotenoid-rich diets.
 Color breeding involves understanding two independent pigment systems: melanin (which creates dark patterns) and lipochrome (which creates background color).
 Mosaic canaries display color only in specific feather tracts, creating a distinctive patchy appearance.